rutgers-apl/TaskProf2/README.md

 machine does not support performance counters and TaskProf cannot be executed on the machine.

+We have tested TaskProf2 on Linux machines running Ubuntu 14.04 and 16.04.

 ## Installation

-We use <ART_ROOT> to refer to the base directory of the artifact.
+We use <ART_ROOT> to refer to the base directory of this repository.

 Install perf.
 On Ubuntu, the following command can be used to install perf.